Skip to Main Content

 Assignment

-Determine for your found sources whether they are relevant to your topic and whether they are of a scientific nature (be aware that not all your sources need to be scientific at all times, for example sometimes it is very useful to use reports or government documents).
+Determine for the sources you have found whether they are relevant to your topic and whether they are scientific/reliable (note, not all your sources always have to be academic, sometimes you can also use reports or documents from government institutions.

 How to determine the relevance of sources